crazy-complete/crazy-complete/docs/commands.md

 ### value\_list

-> Complete a list of values
+> Complete a comma-separated list of values

 Complete one or more items from a list of items.
 Similar to `mount -o`.

-Arguments with assignable values (`mount -o uid=1000`) aren't supported.

 Arguments are supplied by adding `{"values": ...}`.